How is your Facebook community management going?

 Remember, the key to keeping your members engaged is to provide valuable, thought-provoking content that can spur conversations.

 One way to do it is to vary the types of content you offer.
 Remember to include images and videos in addition to your text posts.
+Work with the top contributors of your Facebook group and take advantage of the Facebook group management software at your disposal in order to stay on top of active discussions and ensure that valued members stay engaged.

 Another way is to directly ask for feedback.
 Whether you run a poll or ask outright in your post, people are generally happy to share their opinions, and it will further the trust in your relationships by making members feel that you value their opinion.